 At most, a nomad business coach might prescribe courses to flesh out new skills, take on some of the work for you, make a few introductions, and be an accountability buddy –that’s how I approach it although I don’t take many nomad coaching requests.

 Congrats, you just read 8,000 words and counting.
 If you made it this far, I commend your commitment.
-I know that last part may have been a little harsh for some to take.

 In this guide I did my best to cover all the nuts and bolts, but nobody can tell you what a nomad “should” be.
 That’s for you to make up as you go along.
 It’s a race where your only competition is yourself.

-Focus and commitment are everything.
+Focus, good humour, and commitment are everything.

 We all have our reasons for being a nomad.
 For some, it’s scouring the world for their soul mate, or to incubate an idea and launch a startup.